FAQs - RAI facilities

 - Telephone number;

 A valid ID is mandatory.

 As a professional event organizer, RAI Amsterdam stays up to date with all current societal events.
 Our safety & security department stays in contact the government authorities.
-RAI Amsterdam aims to achieve a balance between safety and hospitality, to make sure guests can enjoy their visit to ADW Hybrid.
+RAI Amsterdam aims to achieve a balance between safety and hospitality, to make sure guests can enjoy their visit to ADW 2024.

 RAI Amsterdam 'houses' 700 narrowcasting screens all over the building and in the exhibiting halls, a system called RAILive!.

 The screens show your location, halls, rooms, routes and events.

 Yes, it is possible to borrow a wheelchair during major public events.
 Reservation in advance is necessary, send an email to ReceptieRAID@rai.nl with the following information:

 - Event/exhibition name.

 Borrowing a wheelchair is free.
 We do ask for a cash deposit of € 50.00.
 The cash deposit will be returned upon return of the undamaged wheelchair.